zhzhuang-zju/karmada/.gemini/styleguide.md

 > **Note:** These rules supplement the official Go style guide.
 Where this guide is silent, standard Go best practices apply.

-You can get the code style guide in https://karmada.io/docs/developers/code-style-guide.
+Please follow the coding guidelines defined in `CODE_STYLE_GUIDE.md` file located in the root of this repository.